InstituteforDiseaseModeling/covasim/covasim/README.md

-# Base model

-The base model includes the core functionality of Covasim.

-## Parameters
+# Parameters

-This section describes the expected behavior of each parameter in the model.
-Note: the term "overall infection rate" can be explored using `sim.results['doubling_time']`.
+This README describes the expected behavior of each parameter in the model.
+Note: the term "overall infection rate" can be explored using `sim.results['doubling_time']` (lower doubling times mean a higher infection rate).

-### Simulation parameters
+## Simulation parameters
 * `pars['scale']`: Multiplicative scale for results.
 Test: run 2 sims, set to 10, `sim.results['cum_exposed']` in 2nd sim should be 10x higher than first.
 * `pars['n']`: Nmber of people in the simulation.
 Test: `len(sim.people)` should equal this number.
 * `pars['n_infected']`: Initial number of people infected.
 Test: if 0, there should be no infections; if equals `n`, should be no _new_ infections.